Just like a seamstress needs thread and a painter needs a paintbrush, bloggers need certain tools to help them pursue their passion.

 Creative Market: Just like the name says, Creative Market is a digital marketplace filled with graphics, fonts, and templates.
 It’s a goldmine for beautiful backgrounds, vector images, and blog themes!

-Not only that, when you sign up for an account, you’ll get a weekly email from Creative Market with six free resources inside.
-Some of my favorite fonts and images have come via these weekly freebies.
+When you sign up for an account, you’ll get a weekly email from Creative Market with six free resources inside.
+Many of the fonts and graphics I use here came via these weekly freebies.

-Photoshop: If you use a lot of pictures on your blog, chances are you’re going to need a photo editing tool.
+Photoshop: If you post a lot of pictures on your blog, chances are you’re going to need a photo editing tool.
 Photoshop is the most popular photo and design editing software.

 Grammarly: Grammarly is a grammar and punctuation checker and another great tool for busy writers.
 They offer both a paid and free plan.

 The free plan will catch any major spelling and grammar mistakes, while the paid version goes deeper and checks for punctuation errors, problems with sentence structure, offers alternative vocabulary choices, and a has plagiarism detector.

 Not only that, you can install the Grammarly plugin right into your browser and check your punctuation wherever you’re writing!

 Evernote: Evernote is the digital note-taking app I use to jot down blog post and story ideas.
 You can use Evernote’s Basic Plan for free or upgrade to one of their Premium plans for somewhere between $3 and $6 a month.
 The Basic Plan allows you to sync your notes across 2 devices, while the paid plans let you sync across multiple devices.

 So, when I’m shopping in Hobby Lobby and the idea for the perfect blog post hits me, no worries!
 I open up Evernote on my phone, start typing, and my idea will be saved to my computer at home!